LinuxTutorialsUbuntu

 sudo apt install putty

-You can verify the installation using the following command:
+Once the installation is complete, you can verify the successful installation by running the following command:

 putty --version